snehilvj/dmc-docs/docs/barchart/barchart.md

 Set type="stacked" to render a stacked bar chart.
 In this type of bar chart stacking is applied along the vertical axis, allowing you to see the overall trend as well as the contribution of each individual series to the total.

 .. exec::docs.barchart.stacked

+### Mixed stacked bar chart

+You can control how series are stacked by setting `stackId` property in `series` dictionary:

+.. exec::docs.barchart.stacked_mixed

 ### Percent bar chart
 Set type="percent" to render a percent bar chart.
 In this type of bar chart the y-axis scale is always normalized